Nexedi/jio/docs/developers.rst

 * ``update`` - bind the selected job to this one
 * ``deny`` - reject the job

-The following condition function can be used:
+The following condition functions can be used:

 * ``sameStorageDescription`` - check if the storage descriptions are different.
 * ``areWriters`` - check if the commands are ``post``, ``put``, ``putAttachment``, ``remove``, ``removeAttachment``, or ``repair``.